A Badass Calendar Designed to Help You Conquer the ARE

 While I was taking my exams, I developed a calendar system that seemed to work really well for me and my study habits.
 After the second or third exam, it became my exclusive way of tracking, not only my time, but identifying ARE roadblocks in the form of family events, holidays, and work-related deadlines.

 Because I think it will be able to help so many of you out there, I've retooled the calendar to be even more user friendly, added two additional worksheets, and packaged it together here for your free use in your own studies just for signing up for our newsletter.
-Checkout below for a rundown of what you'll get - Sign Up at the Bottom.
+Checkout below for a rundown of what you'll get.

 This is the first worksheet in the three-part system.
 To use it effectively, start with the current month you're in when you begin using these sheets.
 Next, take a look at however many exams you have left (regardless of whether that's one or seven), and approximate over the next twelve months what you think are the best times to take each section.
 Don't worry, this isn't meant to be a permanent breakdown, rather it's to get you thinking longer-term about the exams you have left to take so that you can create parities in your study habits and identify major roadblocks.
 For instance, you probably shouldn't plan that Structural Systems exam during the same month as your three week vacation to Hawaii.
 This worksheet will provide you with the initial information you need to plan your goals.